faisii/devops-Assignment-1/README.md

     DevOps focuses more on operational and business readiness whereas Agile focuses on functional and non-function readiness.

-Q#2 Define CI, Continuous Delivery & Continuous Deployment
+Q#2 Define CI, Continuous Delivery & Continuous Deployment?

     - Continuous integration